AlexChudnovsky19/Bird_Repel/README.md

 ## 📖 About

-**BirdRepel** is an automated bird deterrent system designed to protect balcony plants from birds that steal and damage them.
-Leveraging advanced computer vision with a custom-trained YOLOv11 model, BirdRepel detects the presence of birds in real-time.
-Upon detection, the system activates a water gun via a relay module connected to a Raspberry Pi, effectively discouraging birds from approaching and harming your plants.
+**BirdRepel** is an automated bird repel system designed to protect balcony plants and keep it clean from bird poo.
+Using computer vision with a custom-trained YOLOv11 model, BirdRepel detects the presence of birds in real-time.
+Upon detection, the system activates a water gun via a relay module connected to a Raspberry Pi, effectively discouraging birds from approaching and harming your plants and the balcony.

 ## 🚀 Features